Universal truth of operator statements via ideal membership: Introduction

 Translating operator identities into noncommutative polynomials provides several computational advantages.
 Naturally, polynomial computations respect linearity.
 Furthermore, as our framework shows, restrictions imposed by domains and codomains of operators can be ignored when performing polynomial arithmetic.
 Finally, one can exploit efficient computer algebra implementations and heuristics for polynomial computations, in particular, for verifying ideal membership.
 These routines can also compute certificates for ideal membership that serve as an independent and easily verifiable proof.

 Noncommutative polynomials have been used previously to model and analyse operator identities.
-Starting from the pioneering work~\cite{helton1994rules,helton1998computer}, where polynomial techniques are used to simplify matrix identities in linear systems theory, over~\cite{HS99}, where similar methods are used to discover operator identities and to solve matrix equations, until~\cite{SL22}, where proving operator identities via polynomial computations and related questions are addressed.
-Recently, two of the authors also developed a framework that allows to infer the validity of a statement about operators from ideal membership of noncommutative polynomials~\cite{RRH21}.
+Starting from the pioneering work~\cite{helton1994rules,helton1998computer}, where polynomial techniques are used to simplify matrix identities in linear systems theory, over~\cite{HS99}, where similar methods are used to discover operator identities and to solve matrix equations, until~\cite{SL20,schmitz-master}, where proving operator identities via polynomial computations and related questions are addressed.
+Two of the authors also developed a framework that allows to infer the validity of a statement about operators from ideal membership of noncommutative polynomials~\cite{RRH21}.
 This framework can treat propositional statements where several identities (the assumptions) imply another identity (the claim).

-Our approach extends this framework, which was the motivation for this work and builds the foundation for our results, in several ways.
+Our approach extends this framework, which was the motivation for the present work and builds the foundation for our results, in several ways.
 First of all, we allow more general first-order statements that can include quantifiers, function symbols, and all boolean connectives.
+We note that none of the previous algebraic approaches mentioned above can handle such general statements.
 Secondly, while~\cite{RRH21} only gives a sufficient algebraic condition for an operator statement to hold, we provide with our main result (Theorem~\ref{thm nullstellensatz}) an equivalence between universal truth of operator statements and ideal membership of noncommutative polynomials.
 This allows us to state with Procedure~\ref{algo semantic consequence} a semi-decision procedure for verifying the validity of operator statements based on polynomial computations.

 In our framework, operator statements are treated as statements about \emph{morphisms} in \emph{preadditive semicategories}.
 Semicategories are categories without identity morphisms.
-They provide a natural and very general environment for our application prescribing only linearity as a structural constraint.
-In particular, semicatgories encompass all the the aforementioned settings (rings, matrices, homomorphisms, abelian categories).
+They provide a natural and very general environment for our application, prescribing only linearity as a structural constraint.
+We give an introduction to semicategories in Section~\ref{sec:algebraic-preliminaries} and show how all the aforementioned settings (rings, matrices, homomorphisms, abelian categories) can be considered as special instances of preadditive semicategories.
+In that section, we also recall all the fundamentals of noncommutative polynomials in free algebras required in this work.